 Zulfiqar Ali Bhutto and the Qadiani problem

-The Qadiani undermining of Pakistan’s Nuclear Program reached to the extent that a liberal Statesman and leader like Zulifqar Ali Bhutto realized that they were up to something and banned Dr Abus Salam from visiting Pakistan’s nuclear sites.
+The Qadiani undermining of Pakistan’s Nuclear Program reached to the extent that a liberal Statesman and leader like Zulfiqar Ali Bhutto realized that they were up to something and banned Dr Abdus Salam from visiting Pakistan’s nuclear sites.

 He (ZA Bhutto) told his security chief in Jail (Col Rafi), ‘Ahmadis want same position as Jews in the USA i.e. they want every policy to go through with their approval… (‘Last 323 days of Z A Bhutto’ by Col Rafiuddin, pp 67).

 Surely the assessment of the visionary Statesman of Pakistan Zulifqar Ali Bhutto was on the spot as the following Israeli study proved it to be true in terms of mind set and following of tricks and treachery.

 An Israeli study (P R Kumaraswamy: Beyond the Veil: Israel ¬Pakistan relation, Jaffe Centre for Strategic Studies, Tel Aviv University, Tel Aviv, March 2000) brings to light, that Pakistan has its own `pro-Israeli’ lobby’, the Qadianis.

 As far as changes in the blasphemy laws are concerned government should be cautious and careful as what is the agenda to change now and why was it changed in the first place?
 What is it to hide and what is to achieve?
 If one does not have any ‘intention’ to be blasphemous in a 95% Muslim country then there should be no problem, unless one has an intention to be blasphemous.
 Is it stopping people to practice their religious beliefs or some people want to be in two boats as Sir Allama Iqbal mentioned.